 Our Training and Resource Toolkit is intended to provide a basic foundation for professionals seeking to understand the unique dynamics of and challenges posed by forced marriage cases and better identify, screen and respond to individuals at risk.

 This is a good starting point for teachers, counselors, domestic violence and sexual assault service providers, hotline and shelter staff, youth advocates, legal and law-enforcement professionals and other individuals interested in learning more about forced marriage and how to provide an appropriate response for survivors.
+For more information on providing services to people facing forced marriage, see our Framework for Identifying and Responding to Cases of Forced Marriage.

 Equip individuals with information about their rights and how to stay safe using our “Marriage is Your Choice” Brochure.